tensorflow/build/tf_sig_build_dockerfiles/README.md

    know on [Gitter](https://gitter.im/tensorflow/sig-build).

    This step will take a long time, since you're building TensorFlow.
 GPU takes much longer to build.
-Choose one:
+Choose one and click on the arrow to expand the commands:

     <details><summary>TF Nightly CPU - Remote Cache</summary>